 Groundwork East is working in Hertfordshire to increase community awareness about the environmental issues on the River Ver.
-The project has been funded by the Environment Agency.

 Why has the project been commissioned?